top of page

 Overnight in Multan.

 Today, we depart from Multan and head towards Lahore, with a fascinating stopover at Harappa along the way.
 Harappa, an ancient city from the Bronze Age dating back to 2600 BC, is a significant archaeological site that offers valuable insights into the Indus Valley Civilization.
-This visit will provide us with a glimpse into the region's rich history and cultural heritage.
+We now continue to Lahore, the cultural and historical capital of Pakistan.

 Overnight in Lahore.

-DAY 11: EXPLORING THE WALLED CITY OF LAHORE
+DAY 9: EXPLORING THE WALLED CITY OF LAHORE; WAZIR KHAN MOSQUE, LAHORE FORT, BADSHAHI MOSQUE (UNESCO)

 Today, we embark on an immersive journey through the historic Walled City of Lahore, a vibrant area surrounded by a wall with 13 gates that dates back to the 11th century.
 This neighborhood has been shaped by various empires, including the Mughal and Sikh, and is renowned for its rich cultural heritage, traditional cuisine, and architectural wonders.

 Our exploration begins at Delhi Gate, from where we will navigate the bustling streets of the Walled City, taking in the lively atmosphere.
 We’ll visit the Wazir Khan Mosque, famous for its stunning tile work and historical importance.
-Following this, we’ll hop on a colorful Rangeela Rickshaw for a spirited ride towards the Shahi Hammam, an ancient royal bathhouse, while enjoying the sights and sounds of the city.
-We’ll stroll through the vibrant spice market en route to the Shahi Hammam.
+We’ll stroll through the vibrant spice market before we hop on a colorful Rangeela Rickshaw for a spirited ride towards the Shahi Hammam, an ancient royal bathhouse.

-After lunch at a local restaurant, we will continue our tour with a thorough visit to the Lahore Fort, an impressive fortress that showcases Mughal architectural brilliance and historical significance.
-Next, we’ll marvel at the grandeur of the Badshahi Mosque, one of the largest and most magnificent mosques in the world.
+In the afternoon, we will continue our tour with a thorough visit to the Lahore Fort, an impressive fortress that showcases Mughal architectural brilliance and historical significance.
+Next, we’ll marvel at the grandeur of the Badshahi Mosque, one of the largest and most magnificent mosques in the world!

 To conclude our day, we’ll enjoy dinner at a local restaurant with splendid views of both the Badshahi Mosque and Lahore Fort, providing a memorable end to our exploration of Lahore’s historic heart.